Madministrator/steganography/README.md

    * What will I do?
 Start testing my current functions and trying to hide the needle
    * Is anything blocking me?
 I am having issues getting a text file into a js variable to use in my other functions
    * What do I believe is the percent chance that we will complete the sprint?
 70% - May have to work more outside of class to complete my part

+ * (12-11-2018)
+   * What did I do?
+I completed a working version of my tasks
+   * What will I do?
+Integrate my code with the front end
+   * Is anything blocking me?
+No
+   * What do I believe is the percent chance that we will complete the sprint?
+85%

  ## Evan Vander Hoeven
  * As a programmer I can have a repository to share my code so that we can collaborate as a team.